 This is the first grow light that I set my luffa seedlings under before I transferred them to a south-facing windowsill:

-Now that our luffa plant has germinated, it’s going to grow quickly and fast outgrow the space under our grow light.
+Now that our luffa plant has germinated, it will grow quickly and fast outgrow the space under our grow light.
 I am very lucky in my home to have a tall south-facing window, so once my seedlings outgrow my grow light, I transfer them over to the windowsill.
-In 2022, I will also be experimenting with putting seedlings in a greenhouse.
+In the future, I will also experiment with putting seedlings in a greenhouse.

-The luffa sponges were very happy there and attached themselves to my window screen.
+The luffa sponges were happy there and attached themselves to my window screen.
 Eventually, they grew so tall that they got taller than the window and fell back on themselves.
 In the future, I would attach a string to the pot for the vine to climb up.
-It would also be much easier to transfer outdoors that way.
+It would also be much easier to transfer that way outdoors.

 To my great surprise, the luffa plants started flowering indoors!
 I wasn’t sure if I had to pollinate them or not, but since I was very pregnant and tired, I kept forgetting to pollinate them.
-Fortunately, I found out by accident that they are indeed self-pollinating, and I started to get a baby luffa!
+Fortunately, I discovered by accident that they are indeed self-pollinating, and I started getting a baby luffa!